What to do with used Coffee Grounds?

 You can use used coffee grounds as a fertilizer for your garden, you can use them to prepare body scrubs for your skin, also you can use them for cleaning purposes, and there are many more unusual uses.

 Here’s a chart for 20 creative ways to repurpose used coffee grounds.
-Save this chart, this will help to figure out what to do with grounds after brewing a cup of coffee.
+Save this chart, this will help you to figure out what to do with grounds after brewing a cup of coffee.

 What to do with used coffee grounds